Martina Berta

 Martina Berta (born 25 March 1998) is an Italian cross-country mountain biker.
-She is the bronze medalist of 2024 World mountain bike championships in Cross-country Olympic.
+She is the bronze medalist of the 2024 World mountain bike championships and silver medalist of the 2026 World mountain bike championships in Cross-country Olympic.

 She competed in the women's cross-country event at the 2024 Summer Olympics, placing 14th.
 She is also a five-time elite national champion.